Techoplite/Axess/README.md

 ![](create-assessment-link-clicked.gif)

-2. Give the assessment a title.
+2. Give the assessment a title and click the `submit` button.

 ![](assessment-title.gif)